 The putter is made of polyurethane material and has the Tech-Port accessories which offer great putting performance.
 The CounterCore system helps engage the large muscles for a repeatable and more stable putting strokes.
 Using these muscles will help you reduce the face angle rotation of the putter which is caused by the manipulation of the wrist.

-What we liked: We like the parallel design of the putter.
+What are our favorite features?
+We like the parallel design of the putter.
 This minimizes grip pressure while maintaining the head path of the putter.
 The product also helps the average golfer have a consistent stroke.
 It has the best oversized putter grips and also midsized and the undersized.

 Are you a lady and want a putter grip customized for you?
 Then why not go for the Golf Pride MCC New Decade?
 This putter grip is our best golf grip for ladies.
 The product has an innovative and hybrid design.
 It has a fusion of cord and rubber.
 The rubber material for its flexibility ensures you have a positive performance while the cord provides you a new look and texture.
 The velvety cord material is located in the upper area of the hand and offers a very firm control, regardless of the weather.
 You have the soft rubber in the lower area of the hand and it offers you great responsiveness and control.